Improved Lyman Alpha Tomography using Optimized Reconstruction with Constraints on Absorption (ORCA): Reconstruction methods

 As standard Wiener Filter requires the inversion of a large matrix, we can approach the reconstruction as an optimization problem using an L-BFGS optimizer to avoid intensive computation, which is also used in \citet{Horowitz_2019}.
 While \citet{Horowitz_2019} reconstruct the initial density field using Gunn Peterson Approximation, we are directly reconstructing the flux field without such an assumption, allowing generalization to different cosmological models without residual biases.

-An estimate of the underlying flux field, $s$, can be found by minimizing the loss function $\mathcal{L}$, where $S_m$ is the smoothing operator which Gaussian smooths with kernel size $m$ the output flux field $s$, $d$ is the input (obersved) flux on each skewers, $R$ is a skewer-selector function which maps the 3-D field to the observed skewers, $N$ is the noise covariance matrix and $clip$ is the function clipping values outside the interval to the interval edges.
-These clipping functions have the effect of penalizing extremal and/or non-physical values, and $\alpha$ is an empirical constant between 0 and 1 depending on the mean flux and smoothing scale (which depends on spectra resolution and sightline spacing).
+An estimate of the underlying flux field\footnote{\ZL{We refer flux to transmitted flux in this paper.
+The transmitted flux or transmission is the observed flux divided by continuum: $F=f/C$.}}, $s$, can be found by minimizing the loss function $\mathcal{L}$,

+where $S_m$ is the smoothing operator which Gaussian smooths with kernel size $m$ the output flux field $s$, $d$ is the input \ZL{transmitted flux on each skewer from observation}, $R$ is a skewer-selector function which maps the 3-D field to the observed skewers, $N$ is the noise covariance matrix, $clip$ is the function clipping values outside the interval to the interval edges \ZL{and $\sum$ sums over the pixels of the clipped field}.
+These clipping functions have the effect of penalizing extremal and/or non-physical values, and $\alpha$ is an empirical constant between 0 and 1 depending on the mean flux and smoothing scale (which depends on spectra resolution and sightline spacing). \ZL{Our data $d$ is not required to be fixed to the grid (i.e. sightlines can be between pixel centers and values interpolated via the skewer-selector $R$.}

 It is useful to note that the first two terms of this optimization procedure alone will reconstruct the standard Wiener Filter result for the case of $L_\parallel = L_\bot = m$; both terms have the same effect of penalizing the resulting likelihood for small-scale variations below that scale.
 However, it yields significant improvement over existing WF implementations in computational cost and memory by virtue of performing a local smoothing operation rather than a full non-sparse matrix inversion (for additional general discussion, see \citet{2019JCAP...10..035H}).